Equal Rights Amendment and Utah: The Church of Jesus Christ of Latter-day Saints

-While the Equal Rights Amendment was going through construction and revision during the 1960s and early 1970s, the LDS Church made little to no response.
+While the ERA was going through construction and revision during the 1960s and early 1970s, the LDS Church made little to no response.
 When the House of Representatives passed the bill in 1971, LDS Congressmen responded differently from each other, generally following their party lines.
 However, as the ERA moved to the states for ratification, the LDS Church began making statements in opposition to the amendment.

 In the Ensign in 1971, the President of the Church, Joseph Fielding Smith, made a statement focused on the role of women in society and in the home.
 He warned that growing media sent messages aimed at tearing down the calling of mothers, which God had ordained.
 At the general conference of the Church in April 1971, H. Burke Peterson from the Presiding Bishopric stated that the involvement of women in employment would lead to neglect in the family and a focus on worldly gain.
 N. Eldon Tanner further strengthened the connection between the temptations of Satan and the liberality of women in the October 1973 general conference.

 The Relief Society, a women's organization in the church, also continued to spread this anti-ERA message through informal lessons.
 However, the Relief Society played a more organized part in these politics when the Special Affairs Committee of the LDS Church enlisted Relief Society leaders to work directly in opposition to the amendment.
 This brought women in Utah directly into the political sphere and made them a central force in the defeat of the ERA.

 The Church further established their position by a series of more official statements beginning in 1975 with a Church News editorial.
 The editorial clarified the separate roles of men and women and claimed that the ERA was unnecessary.
 While support for the ERA in Utah had initially been about sixty-three percent in November 1974, the official statement from the Church in 1975 led to a drop in support to thirty-one percent in February 1975.